guettli/deadends-of-it/README.md

 Unicode has won.
 I am very happy.
 Poor guys who still need to fiddle with old character codes.

+## CSV

+Comma-Seperated-Values.
+Unfortunately this format is still wide spread.
+If you start from scratch, then please don't use it.

 # Applications

 Emacs: I used this text editor 14 years daily (2001-2015).
 I switched to PyCharm. http://sotagtrends.com/?tags=[emacs,pycharm]